-AnQiCMS as a lightweight enterprise-level content management system developed based on the Go language, its core advantages lie in high performance and ease of deployment.Native Go applications usually listen on a specific network port to provide services, such as our AnQiCMS default listening on port 8001.This means that each independent AnQiCMS instance will occupy a port.www.example.com/blog.example.com/shop.example.com) to distinguish them.
+AnQiCMS is a lightweight enterprise-level content management system developed based on the Go language, with its core advantages lying in high performance and ease of deployment.Native Go applications usually listen to a specific network port to provide services, for example, our AnQiCMS listens to the default port 8001.This means that each independent AnQiCMS instance will occupy a port.When we use the powerful multi-site management feature of AnQiCMS, to carry multiple brand websites, sub-sites, or content branches in a single system, although these websites are managed by a single AnQiCMS instance, when accessed externally, we need to use different domain names (such aswww.example.com/blog.example.com/shop.example.comTo distinguish them.

-Without reverse proxy, directly expose the port listened by the AnQiCMS instance (such asexample.com:8001To access the website, this not only does not conform to the user habits of standard ports (80/443) for HTTP/HTTPS protocols, but may also cause port conflicts and management complexity when deploying multiple AnQiCMS instances.It is more important that this will directly expose the real port and architecture of the backend service, bringing unnecessary risks to the website security.
+In the absence of a reverse proxy, the port listened to by the AnQiCMS instance is exposed directly (such asexample.com:8001) to access the website, this does not conform to the user habits of the standard port (80/443) of the HTTP/HTTPS protocol, and may also cause port conflicts and management complexity when deploying multiple AnQiCMS instances.It is more important that this will directly expose the real port and architecture of the backend service, posing unnecessary risks to website security.

 The core function and advantages of reverse proxy

-Reverse proxy plays the role of an 'intelligent intermediary' between the client and the backend server in the network architecture.For AnQiCMS multi-site deployment, reverse proxy can listen to standard HTTP/HTTPS ports (80/443) and intelligently forward requests to AnQiCMS instances running on specific ports according to the domain name or path requested by the client.This means that all external access is unified through a reverse proxy entry, and AnQiCMS itself only needs to focus on content processing, without having to directly face the complex external network environment.
+The reverse proxy plays the role of an 'intelligent intermediary' between the client and the backend server in the network architecture.For AnQiCMS multi-site deployment, reverse proxy can listen to standard HTTP/HTTPS ports (80/443) and intelligently forward requests to AnQiCMS instances running on specific ports based on the client's domain name or path.This means that all external access is unified through a reverse proxy entry, and AnQiCMS itself only needs to focus on content processing, without having to directly face the complex external network environment.

-The Nginx or Apache reverse proxy configuration mentioned multiple times in the document, as well as the recommended reverse proxy settings when deploying AnQiCMS in a Docker environment (such as 1Panel or Baota panel), all clearly point out the importance of this deployment method.It maps the external domain to the internal AnQiCMS service port, providing a solid foundation for our multi-site architecture.
+The document mentions multiple times the Nginx or Apache reverse proxy configuration, as well as the recommended reverse proxy settings when deploying AnQiCMS in Docker environments (such as 1Panel or Baota panel), all of which clearly point out the importance of this deployment method.It maps the external domain to the internal AnQiCMS service port, providing a solid foundation for our multi-site architecture.

 Enhance website security